betaglot/plantabeta/docs/guide/How/Klimbeta.md

 #### Statistics

-- Number of Planters in Canada
+- Number of Plantors in Canada
 - Number of Novices in Canada
 - Area of Land
 - Time it takes to train a Novice
-- Number of Trees planted by a Novice compared to an Experienced Planter.
+- Number of Trees planted by a Novice compared to an Experienced Plantor.

 ### 2. How [PlantaBeta](/guide/What/WhatPlantaBeta) helps Planting to Combat Climate Change